|Nutritional Guidelines (per serving)|

 - 2 to 3 tablespoons fresh cilantro (chopped)

 Break the cauliflower into small florets; wash and drain.
-Mix the cauliflower with the spices and set aside.
+Mix the cauliflower with the spices—cumin, ginger, salt, paprika, turmeric, black or cayenne pepper (whichever you choose)—and set aside.

 In a wide, deep skillet or Dutch oven, saute the onions and garlic in the olive oil over medium heat for just a few minutes.
 Add the cauliflower, preserved lemon, olives, and water and bring to a simmer.

 Cover and cook for about 10 minutes, stirring gently once or twice until the cauliflower is just tender.
 Continue cooking, uncovered, to reduce the liquids to oil only.